Light infantry: United Kingdom

+5 ft 11 for grenadiers and 5 ft 8 for members of the "hatman" companies.
+With the outbreak of the American Revolutionary War this parade ground concept was discontinued and agility, initiative and marksmanship became the qualities looked for when picking "chosen men" for the light companies.

 Dedicated rifle and light infantry regiments began to be formed or converted in the Napoleonic Wars, to counter the French Chasseurs.
 A new battalion of the 60th Royal Americans (later the King's Royal Rifle Corps) was raised in 1797, and an "Experimental Corps of Riflemen" (later the 95th Rifles and then the Rifle Brigade) in 1800.
 Both were equipped with green jackets and Baker rifles.
 Some extant regiments began to be designated "Light Infantry" at this point, receiving skirmishing training but generally still equipped with red coats and muskets.
 In the Peninsular War, a Light Brigade and later a Light Division were formed, at some points incorporating Portuguese Caçadores.
 By the Crimean War, rifles had become universal and tactics had substantially changed.
 This meant that the distinctions between light and line infantry were effectively limited to details such as name, a rapid march of 140 steps per minute, buglers instead of drummers and fifers, a parade drill which involved carrying rifles parallel to the ground ("at the trail") and dark green cloth helmets instead of dark blue.
+Scarlet tunics were retained for ceremonial wear by light infantry regiments until 1914, providing a ready distinction from green clad riflemen.
 Light infantry badges always incorporated bugle horns as a central feature.

 In the Second World War, the use of light infantry was revived in what became the British Commandos and the Parachute Regiment.
 Because of the nature of their role and deployment, they were more lightly equipped than most infantry battalions.
 The Parachute Regiment has survived to this day, while the Royal Marine Commandos are directly descended from those units formed in the Second World War.

 Most of the old light infantry and rifle regiments were administratively grouped in a new Light Division in 1968.
 The British Army ordered regimental amalgamations in 1957, 1966, 1990 and 2003.
 The Rifles (the largest infantry regiment in the British Army) was formed in 2007 from the amalgamation of the regiments of the Light Division.
 The Rifles maintain the traditional quick parade march of all British light infantry, the Rifle Brigade's "rifle green" No 1 dress with blackened buttons and black leather belts, and many other traditions and "golden threads" of its parent regiments.
 The only rifle regiment not to become part of the Rifles was the Royal Gurkha Rifles.
 Following a series of amalgamations and one disbandment, none of the historic Light Infantry regiments now survive as separate entities within the modern British Army.

 Today, "Light role infantry" is a designation that can be applied to an infantry battalion of any regiment.
 Light role infantry are not (by default) equipped with armoured vehicles (unlike Armoured Infantry or Mechanised Infantry).